 In this case, you should have your Coca-Cola shares in an account that allows you to reinvest dividends without paying income tax on them.
 Since Amazon shares will theoretically appreciate without paying dividends, investors could put them in standard, non-tax privileged accounts.

-This is just one example of how the contribution limits of NISA and iDeCO are essential keep in mind.
+This is just one example of how the contribution limits of iDeCO and NISA accounts are essential keep in mind.
 If you are an investor who would like to invest more than the contribution limits of NISA and iDeCo allow, speaking with a financial advisor can help assess other options.

 You Cannot Withdraw iDeCo Funds Whenever You Please